What is sodium lactate

 BRENNTAG North America SHOULD BE YOUR SODIUM LACTATE DISTRIBUTOR

-Whether you are a food scientist, a member of an R&D team, or a procurement professional for a major personal care product manufacturer, food grade ingredient distribution from Brenntag North America is what you need.
+Whether you are a food scientist, a member of an R&D team, or a procurement professional for a major personal care product manufacturer or food grade ingredient distributor, Brenntag North America is what you need.
 Our clean label alternatives, tailor-made supply chain solutions, and just in time deliveries are specifically designed to support the success of your organization.
 Thanks to our portfolio of more than 10,000 products, along with our distribution network that spans over 70 countries and 500 locations, you will always get top-quality products from us.
 We are fully compliant with HACCP food safety regulations and ISO standards — which means you can count on our products to always meet the strictest quality requirements.
 Moreover, we can help minimize your exposure to risk with our GFSI-certified warehousing that demonstrates our enterprise-wide commitment to food safety and traceability.